-Dr. Newman suggests writing a list of rules about social media usage, discussing them with your kids and posting them near the computer.
-This checklist should include these questions: "Is this going to hurt someone's feelings?
+Try writing a list of rules about social media usage, discussing them with your kids and posting them near the computer.
+This checklist should include these questions: “Is this going to hurt someone’s feelings?
 How would I feel if this message came to me?
-Does this feel threatening in any way?"
-She urges parents to have a conversation with their children about bullying, enforcing the idea of not joining friends who are gossiping about or teasing others online.
+Does this feel threatening in any way?”
+Talk to your children about bullying and enforce the idea of not joining friends who are gossiping about or teasing others online.

-Lauren B. Stevens is a freelance writer, whose work can be found on The Huffington Post and Scary Mommy.
-When she's not wrenching the LeapPad from her toddler's grasp, she can be found blogging about parenting at lo-wren.com.
+Text source: Lauren B. Stevens is a freelance writer, whose work can be found on The Huffington Post

 Read Next: 9 Things to Think About Before Creating an Account for Your Child